How To Streamline Productive Online Meetings Using A Physical USB Zoom Mute Button?

-Nothing can be more annoying than a background noise that cuts out the person talking during a virtual meeting.
+Nothing can be more annoying than background noise that cuts out the person talking during a virtual meeting.
 The best way to reduce noise is by staying muted when it’s not your time to speak.

-While most online meeting apps have their built-in mute feature, it can significantly slow down the communication flow by having you hover your mouse cursor to a specific window each time you want to say something.
+While most online meeting apps have their built-in mute feature, it can significantly slow down the communication flow by having you hover your mouse cursor over a specific window each time you want to say something.
 That’s where devices like Luxafor Mute Button come into play!

 This physical USB Mute Button for online meeting apps, such as Zoom, Microsoft Teams, and others, allows you to mute/unmute yourself with just a touch of the button.
 Using a specific color-code system, the button will show you and everyone around you whether you’re on mute or people in the call can hear you.

-It is easy to set up — just plug it into your computer via USB port, connect it to the Luxafor Mute Button software, and use the button with ALL tools by muting the mic computer-wide!
+It is easy to set up — just plug it into your computer via a USB port, connect it to the Luxafor Mute Button software, and use the button with ALL tools by muting the mic computer-wide!